brentd09/AZ040Labs/PowerShell-Lab-01.md

     Block-SmbShareAccess

     # You could use Block-FileShareAccess, however this will set
-    # the block permission at the share and at the file level permissions
+    # The block permission at both the share and the NTFS file level permissions
     # at the same time.
 The Block-SmbShareAccess only sets the block at the
     # share level permissions.
     ```